Constantin S. Nicolăescu-Plopșor: Romani activism

-In 1926 Nicolăescu-Plopșor and poet Radu Gyr were in Drăgășani, hosted there by their novelist friend, Gib Mihăescu.
-He entertained the others with stories, drawing Gyr's admiration with both his talent and his "zany beard".
+During his time in Plenița, Nicolăescu-Plopșor had eloped with his first cousin, Maria, who became his wife—the only one in the family not to oppose their union was Constantin's wealthy father.
+He made sure that both his son and his niece received ample supplies of food while they built a new home in that village.
+In 1926, the young scholar and poet Radu Gyr were in Drăgășani, hosted there by their novelist friend, Gib Mihăescu.
+Constantin entertained the others with stories, drawing Gyr's admiration with both his talent and his "zany beard".
 Plopșor was by then also a contributor to Arhivele Olteniei and Năzuința Românească.
-Scholar N. I. Herescu, who published the latter as a self-styled regionalist magazine, rated his colleague's contribution to folkloristics as "always interesting".
+Scholar N. I. Herescu, who published the latter as a self-styled regionalist magazine, rated his colleague's work in folkloristics as "always interesting".
 Also that year, Nicolăescu-Plopșor recorded and published in Arhivele Olteniei 25 Oltenian variants of the national ballad, Miorița, at least one of which is significantly richer in solar symbolism than the standardized version.
 He followed up with another folklore collection, the 1930 Toiagul priotesii [sic] ("The Priest Wife's Cane").
 In recognition of his archaeological expertise, in 1932 he was granted a Ph.
 D. by the University of Bucharest; he then underwent specialization in Paris, at the Anthropology Institute (to 1934).
 In tandem, he worked on collecting folklore from his native area, initially focusing on musical sources, the so-called cântece bătrânești ("old people songs"), and later following up with fairy tales and other prose works.
 His interest in inventorying folkloric elements often merged with his archaeological work: reportedly, his explorations were accompanied by thorough interviews with locals, and purchases of traditional objects.